Home Up Feedback Contents Search

 We often get asked this question.
 The answer is not the simple because we need to know more about how you want to use the camera and how much you are comfortable spending.
 Do you already have an investment in DSLR lenses?
 Do you want a dedicated IR-Only body which is simple to use or would you like a more complex UV+IR+Visible DLSR.
 Or do you want a simple point and shoot camera that you can use like a normal camera or IR camera by changing the filters on the front?

-All the camera sensors, CCD and CMOS, are based on silicone so they all have the same basic sensitivity to IR.
+All the camera sensors, CCD and CMOS, are based on silicon so they all have the same basic sensitivity to IR.
 However, the larger sensors have a greater surface area to gather photons so they have less noise and better IR sensitivity.
 Despite Canon's assertions otherwise, we have noticed a significant drop off in sensitivity from the Canon 300D to 350D to 400D.
 Those three cameras have the same sized sensor.
 The 300D has 6 megapixels in the same space as the 400D which has 10.1 megapixels.
 On our standardized tests, using the same lens and calibrated light box, we see shutter speeds of 1/60 second on the 300D and 1/30 sec on the 400D.

 If you are trying to save money, a point and shoot IR+Visible+UV camera is probably the best choice.
 Since the point and shoot cameras have an Electronic Viewfinder (EVF) and use the image sensor for previewing the image, what you see is what you get.
 If you are shooting landscapes and want to use a DSLR with the least headache to take an IR picture, then a dedicated IR-Only DSLR camera is probably the best choice.
 If you want maximum flexibility to use your camera for Ultraviolet, Visible and IR work and are willing to pay the costs for extra filters and camera setup time, the an UV+Visible+IR conversion is the best choice.